Taxation & Regulation (REG) Cheat Sheet

 Key Bankruptcy Concepts (U.S. Code)

-• Chapter 13 - Individual Debt Adjustment: An individual with regular income creates a 3- to 5-year plan to repay all or part of their debts from future income.
+• Chapter 13 (Individual Debt Adjustment): Individual with regular income creates a 3- to 5-year repayment plan.

-• Automatic Stay: Upon filing, an injunction goes into effect that halts most collection activities against the debtor and their property.
+• Automatic Stay: Injunction halting most collection activities against the debtor.

-• Property of the Estate: Includes all of the debtor's assets at the time of filing, as well as property received from an inheritance, life insurance payout, or divorce settlement within 180 days *after* filing.
+• Property of the Estate: Includes all assets at filing, plus inheritances, life insurance payouts, or divorce settlements received within 180 days after filing.

-• Preferential Payments: A trustee can recover payments made to a creditor within 90 days before filing (or 1 year for an insider) that enabled the creditor to receive more than they would have in the bankruptcy distribution.
+• Preferential Payments: Trustee can recover payments made to a creditor within 90 days before filing (or 1 year for an insider) that allowed the creditor to receive more than they would have in bankruptcy.

 Priority of Claims in a Chapter 7 Liquidation